Chapter Notes -

-As per historians, silk was produces in India also.
-Proof of use of silk in during the Indus Valley Civilization has also been found.
+As per historians, silk was produced in India also.
+Proof of use of silk during the Indus Valley Civilization has also been found.

-Types of Silk: Different types of silk worm produce different types of silk; in terms of luster and texture.
-For example; tassar silk, mooga silk, kosa silk, etc. are produced by different types of silk moth.
+Types of Silk: Different types of silkworm produce different types of silk; in terms of luster and texture.
+For example; tussar silk, muga silk, kosa silk, etc. are produced by different types of silk moths.
 Mulberry silk is the most common silk moth.

 Rearing of silkworm: Rearing of silkworm is known as SERICULTURE.
 Silkworms are reared on mulberry leaves as they feed on mulberry leaves.